General Anesthesia for Dental Procedures in Ottawa

 Uncompromising Safety Standards

 General anesthesia requires the highest level of safety monitoring, emergency preparedness, and medical expertise.
-At Dental Sedation Ottawa, we maintain standards identical to hospital operating rooms.
+We maintain standards identical to hospital operating rooms.

 Board-Certified Medical Anesthesiologists: Dr. Talab and Dr. Mirghassemi bring decades of hospital anesthesia experience